-Auditor's comments: "A portion of the TCA subledger and general ledger are not being reconciled which caused a year end net debit adjustment of approximately \$4,900,000, (2016 had a net credit adjustment of approximately \$4,500,000).
+Auditor's comments: "A portion of the TCA subledger and general ledger are not being reconciled during the year which caused a year end debit adjustment to the statement of operations of approximately \$10,000,000, (2018 had a net debit adjustment of approximately \$7,800,000).
 This adjustment is required to record costs and revenue accounted for within the TCA subledger but not yet recorded in the general ledger.
-We recommend that the TCA subledger and general ledger become interfaced, this would eliminate the need for any reconciling adjustment.
+We recommend that the TCA subledger and general ledger become interfaced, which would eliminate the need for any reconciling adjustment.
 In the mean time, we recommend that the TCA subledger and general ledger are reviewed quarterly at minimum and this reconciling adjustment is made on a quarterly basis to reduce the impact at year end.
-We urge this recommendation to be implemented as soon as possible as reconciliation's are important controls as well as affecting key performance indicators."
+We recommend this be implemented as soon as possible as reconciliations are an important control and the adjustments could affect key performance indicators."

-Management Response: As outlined in the staff report that accompanied the audited 2017 Consolidated Statements, there are financial reporting differences between internal financial statements and external audited statements due mainly to the reporting of capital transactions to meet Public Sector Accounting Board (PSAB) requirements.
+Management Response: As outlined in the staff report that accompanies the audited 2019 Consolidated Statements, there are financial reporting differences between internal financial statements and external audited statements due mainly to the reporting of capital transactions to meet Public Sector Accounting Board (PSAB) requirements.
 In 2009, PSAB required capital transactions that meet certain principles to be reported as assets on the balance sheet and not expensed in the year of acquisition.
 As a result of this accounting change, all municipal governments have and continue to struggle to identify the impacts of these differences for annual reporting purposes.
 Staff agree with the comment that improvements can be made to limit these differences, where possible, to make the annual audited financial statements more understandable for the general public.
 As such, during the current Business Application Software implementation, one of the desired technological improvements is the ability to integrate the internal and external reporting of tangible capital assets.
 In addition, from a processing standpoint, a more timely review and recording of these transactions is warranted to ensure they are reconciled during the year incurred or shortly after the fiscal year end.